-Sterilizing soil with steam is considered as one of the best methods to sterilize.
+Sterilizing soil with steam is considered one of the best methods to sterilize.
 It is an easy and quick sterilization process.
 You can easily sterilize potting mix soil through steaming in a short time (at least 30 minutes or until it reaches 180-degree Fahrenheit).

 The steaming method is advantageous to eradicate all micro-organisms, spores, and viruses.
 You can use this method to sterilize the soil.

-You can eradicate weed seeds, pathogens and harmful micro-organisms from mineral soil and potting mixes by the process of soil sterilization.
+You can eradicate weed seeds, pathogens, and harmful micro-organisms from mineral soil and potting mixes by the process of soil sterilization.
 You can use both chemical or heat treatments to sterilize the soil.

 Moreover, soil sterilization provides a healthy plantation environment.
-When the bacteria and organisms die due to the sterilization process, then you will find particular nutrient get released to the plant such as nitrate which increases plant growth as well.
+When the bacteria and organisms die due to the sterilization process, then you will find particular nutrients get released to the plant such as nitrate which increases plant growth as well.